GiGurra/kfwd/README.md

 # kfwd
 Poor man's VPN (tcp port forwardning only) into a kubernetes cluster / kubectl port-forward on steroids.
 For something more advanced, see https://www.telepresence.io/.

-* spins up a haproxy-pod in the current namespace (using `kubectl run ...`)
+* spins up a haproxy-pod configured for tcp proxying inside the current namespace (using `kubectl run ...`)
 * spins up a local docker port-forwarder to the haproxy-pod (1-n `kubectl port-forward` per container/service port)
 * edits /etc/localhost (write access required, obv..) or ~/.hosts (HOSTALIASES format)

-Voila - all applications and development tools on your computer can now access services inside the cluster.
+et voila - all applications and development tools on your computer can now access services inside the cluster.
 Use with caution.

 ### Usage
 ```